kukaryambik/CV/README.md

 ## 🧰 Skills

-> _I'm always eager to learn new instruments, but here's a list of tools I've worked with the most:_
+> _I'm always eager to learn new instruments, but here's the list of tools I've worked with the most._

 - **CI/CD**: GitLab CI, ArgoCD, FluxCD
 - **Containers**: Kubernetes, Docker, Skopeo, Crane, Kaniko